 Selling Gold Coins

 Rare coins can be a bit trickier to sell but they can have some huge payouts.
 You can usually sell these rare coins to private collectors and even some gold coin dealers.
 Online auctions can also be particularly effective when you have a rare coin that people desire.
-I would stay away from eBay though unless you know what you’re doing and can find a legitimate buyer.
+We would advise staying away from eBay though unless you know what you’re doing and can find a legitimate buyer.

 Selling gold ETFs